 Board of Trustees

 Cotton Electric's Board of Trustees consists of nine members of the cooperative, including one from each district of the eight-county service territory.
-The current board includes: Ken Layn, Marlow, Vice President; Thomas J. Jones, Jr., Duncan; Steve Robinson, Cache; Brian DeMarcus, Meers; Tim McCary, Chattanooga; Charles Spencer, Elgin; Dewayne High, Walters; Shan Files, Velma, Secretary-Treasurer; and Ronnie Bohot, Hastings, President.
+The current board includes: Ken Layn, Marlow, President; Thomas J. Jones, Jr., Duncan; Steve Robinson, Cache, Assistant Secretary-Treasurer.; Brian DeMarcus, Meers, Secretary-Treasurer; Clifford Dunham, Chattanooga; Charles Spencer, Elgin; Tony High, Walters; Shan Files, Velma, Vice President; and Ronnie Bohot, Hastings.

 A map of the board districts can be found here.